petalmd/petalmd.font/README.md

 ### I want to build the font on my computer

-Just clone this repository then install dependencies:
+First, clone this repository then install dependencies:

 ```sh
 npm install